ioBroker/ioBroker.admin/README.md

 It is suggested to restart in the night, when no one use the adapter, e.g. `0 3 * * *` - at 3:00 every day.

 ## Let's Encrypt Certificates
-To manage and update let's encrypt certificates you need to use [`iobroker.acme`](https://github.com/iobroker-community-adapters/ioBroker.acme) adapter.
+To manage and update, let's encrypt certificates you need to use [`iobroker.acme`](https://github.com/iobroker-community-adapters/ioBroker.acme) adapter.

 You will have so-called "collections" of certificates.
 Each collection has its own domains.
 You can select in configuration of admin adapter if and which collection to use.